lolaraji/just-very-random/README.md

 * https://nodejs.org/en/download/

 ## Pre-Installation ##
-If you've programmed using NodeJS before, you don't won't need to read this section.
+If you've programmed using NodeJS before, you won't need to read this section.
 However, if you're quite new, it's definitely recommended.
 In order to begin to use 'just-very-random', you'll need to require the package by entering the following JavaScript code:

 ``` javascript
 const justVeryRandom = require('just-very-random')
 ```

-## Instalation ##
+## Installation ##
 To install 'just-very-random', enter the command below into a terminal or command line.

 ``` bash